We guide businesses and individuals through the tangle of tax laws to minimize their tax burdens and maximize growth.

 The one certainty about taxes is that they affect virtually every business and personal financial decision.

-Stein Sperling’s tax law attorneys counsel clients on the intricacies of business and personal taxes in order to minimize tax liabilities.
+Stein Sperling’s tax law team of attorneys, nationally recognized in tax litigation and controversies, counsels clients on the intricacies of business and personal taxes in order to minimize tax liabilities.
 Each of our tax law attorneys holds either a Master of Laws degree in Taxation or is a Certified Public Accountant (CPA) or both.
-We participate in programs that allow us to stay on top of the rapidly changing world of tax laws, regulations, cases and rulings.
+Through reading, speaking and writing we stay on top of the rapidly changing world of tax laws, regulations, cases and rulings.
 We decode the tax talk and carefully guide our clients, helping them understand the big picture tax implications and tailoring strategies that benefit their short- and long-term objectives.